 The Iranian regime is one of the world’s worst persecutors of journalists and suppressors of journalism.
 Tehran imprisons, harasses, and surveils journalists and their families; censors reporting—both directly and by intimidating journalists into self-censoring; and prevents the dissemination of journalism by blocking access to social media and jamming satellite-television signals.
 Iran’s war on journalists and journalism reflects the Islamic Republic’s fear of public knowledge of—and resistance to—its systemic malfeasance, mismanagement, and repression.

-More than 40 journalists remained imprisoned as of May 13, 2020, according to the human rights website JournalismIsNotACrime.com.
-Members of the press were frequently arrested after reporting on topics considered touchy by the regime, including: widespread protests; the status of the novel coronavirus in Iran and the regime's response; the IRGC's missile strike on a Ukrainian airline jet over Tehran; government entities such as the Islamic Revolutionary Guard Corps (IRGC), Guardian Council, and courts; corruption; women’s rights; mistreatment of minorities and detainees; labor issues; earthquake-relief activities; and other social and cultural tensions.
+At least 99 journalists remained imprisoned as of November 2021, according to the human rights website JournalismIsNotACrime.com.
+Members of the press were frequently arrested after reporting on topics considered touchy by the regime, including: widespread protests; the status of the novel coronavirus in Iran and the regime’s response; the IRGC’s missile strike on a Ukrainian airline jet over Tehran; government entities such as the Islamic Revolutionary Guard Corps (IRGC), Guardian Council, and courts; corruption; women’s rights; mistreatment of minorities and detainees; labor issues; earthquake-relief activities; and other social and cultural tensions.
 In some cases, the authorities detained journalists without warning and would not admit to holding them in custody.

-Journalists in jail are subjected to torture and other human-rights violations, including extended solitary confinement and denial of family visits and access to health care and legal counsel.
+Journalists in jail are subjected to torture and other human rights violations, including extended solitary confinement, denial of family visits, and access to health care and legal counsel.
 Journalists and others charged with crimes against national security may only select an attorney from a government-approved list.
-The CPJ reported in 2013 that 65 percent of imprisoned journalists were housed in Evin Prison, which is notorious for subjecting inmates to torture, beatings, harsh interrogations, and mock executions.
+The Committee to Protect Journalists reported in 2013 that 65 percent of imprisoned journalists were housed in Evin Prison, which is notorious for subjecting inmates to torture, beatings, harsh interrogations, and mock executions.

 Charges brought against journalists include: